jcvanly/jcvanly.github.io/_pages/about.md

 ## 📂 Selected Projects

 - **SpyChain** – A small-satellite supply-chain malware simulation demonstrating covert telemetry exfiltration to a rogue ground actor via a compromised vendor component in NASA’s NOS3.
-- **Silent Subversion** – A CubeSat supply-chain spoofing simulation showing how a compromised onboard component can falsify telemetry and deceive ground operators in NASA’s NOS3.
+- **Silent Subversion** – A small-satellite supply-chain spoofing simulation showing how a compromised onboard component can falsify telemetry and deceive ground operators in NASA’s NOS3.

 Check out my [portfolio](/portfolio) or [publications](/publications) for more details.